-There are multiple research articles on the Web that show that mental, as well as physical well-being, are essential to create employee engagement.
-Employees with good mental health can better cope with stress, anxiety, depression and are more resilient.
+Multiple research articles on the Web show that mental and physical well-being are essential to creating employee engagement.
+Employees with good mental health can better cope with stress, anxiety, and depression and are more resilient.

-One way to deploy a wellness programme in your organisation is via personalised digital support services, one that empowers your employees to take better care of their own well-being and be more conscious of their overall health, including their eating, exercise and sleep habits.
-The happier your employees are, the more likely they are to enjoy their work as well, which turns out to be a win-win situation for both you and your employees at the end of the day.
+One way to deploy a wellness programme in your organisation is via personalised digital support services, which empowers your employees to take better care of their well-being and be more conscious of their overall health, including their eating, exercise and sleep habits.
+The happier your employees are, the more likely they are to enjoy their work, which turns out to be a win-win situation for both you and your employees at the end of the day.

-These are just some of the measures that you as a CHRO can take to ensure that your people are genuinely happy working with you and your organisation.
+These are just some of the measures you, as a CHRO, can take to ensure that your people are genuinely happy working with you and your organisation.
 While the great wave of resignation is upon us and is likely to persist, it does not mean you have to sink along with it.
-Do right by your people and your organisation will more than stay afloat in this competitive world.
+Do right by your people, and your organisation will more than stay afloat in this competitive world.